 Practices do not have to accept you as a temporary patient although they do have an obligation to offer emergency treatment.
 You cannot register as a temporary patient at a practice in the town or area where you are already registered.

 To register as a temporary patient at the practice, you will need to be staying at an address within our practice boundary and with a registered patient.
 If you need to be seen urgently by a GP, you will need to complete and return the Temporary Resident form to the practice before you will be added to the GP telephone list for that morning.
-The form is below for you to download, complete and return to the practice.
+The form is below for you to download, complete and return to the practice by hand or post.

-Once you have moved away from the local area you must inform the practice to ensure you are de-registered as a temporary practice.
+Once you have moved away from the local area you must inform the practice to ensure you are de-registered as a temporary patient.

 Download the Temporary Resident Registration Form